 Each tooth has a pulp, which is the living part of the tooth for both adult teeth and baby teeth.
 The pulp of the tooth contains the blood supply and nerve endings for the tooth, providing sensory function and producing dentin.
 Dentin is calcified tissue used to strengthen and support the tooth.

-In the end, the best way to avoid a pulpectomy for your child is to make sure you’re helping him or her practice good at-home dental hygiene.
+Regardless of it being a pain-free procedure, no parent wants their children to go through any kind of stressful treatment.
+The best way to avoid a pulpectomy for your child is to make sure you’re helping him or her practice good at-home dental hygiene.
 This means brushing at least twice a day, flossing daily, and visiting the pediatric dentist every six months for a dental cleaning and a checkup.